SeedLearn

 Project Support

-This project is supported by the 2025 Yale AI Seed Grant, which enabled the initial development of the SeedLearn pipeline for AI-based seedling identification.
+This project is supported by the 2025 Yale AI Seed Grant, which enabled the initial development of the SeedLearn pipeline, with seedlings as the first use case.

 Contact